-If you are a college transfer or high school student, consider participating in Preview to get an introduction to the School of Art + Art History + Design and its programs.
+If you are a college transfer or high school student, we invite you to participate in Preview to learn all about the School of Art + Art History + Design and its programs.

 - learn about the details about majors and concentrations

 - discover the Student Voice Project and classroom to career programing

 - check out previous study abroad options and learn about plans for study abroad in the future

 - connect with academic advisers who can answer your questions

 To register for a Preview Zoom or in-person session, visit https://art.washington.edu/advising/preview.

 UW Admissions has specific information sessions for prospective transfer students and freshmen.
 Please consider attending a freshman information session + campus tour or a Transfer Thursday session for in-depth coverage on admissions, financial aid, housing and more.